Microsoft has announced the future licencing policies they will be implementing for the Dynamics NAV and Dynamics 365 Business Central platforms.

-Should Subscription be your licence model of choice then Microsoft have announced an incentive that acknowledges your years of commitment to the Dynamics NAV brand.
+Should Subscription be your licence model of choice then Microsoft has announced an incentive that acknowledges your years of commitment to the Dynamics NAV brand.

-You can transition fully to a Subscription-based model and receive a 40% discount of the monthly Subscription price.
+You can transition fully to a Subscription-based model and receive a 40% discount off the monthly Subscription price.
 Customers that choose this route will no longer be paying BREP.